AirenSoft/OvenPlayer/docs/api.md

 #### player.on('stateChanged')

-Occurs when the state of an player changes.
+Occurs when the state of a player changes.

 Attribute|Type|Memo
 ------|------|-------